allyson-hur/data-science-S2025/challenges/c09-income-assignment.md

 **Observations**:

 - Document your observations here.
-  - Confidence interval increases as the family size increases.
+  - Confidence interval width increases as the family size increases.
   - Most 2-person families consistently have a median income of between 50000 to 125000, which is at the lower end of the scale.
 3-person families generally make between 75000 and 150000, which is slightly higher.
 The 4-person and above families’ median incomes seem to be more varied across median incomes.
-  - …
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - No because household incomes in Suffolk county overlap a lot, so one median income can fall into the range of multiple houses.
+  - No because confidence intervals of the household incomes in Suffolk county overlap a lot, so one median income can fall into the range of multiple houses.
 - Which counties have the widest confidence intervals?
   - Nantucket, Dukes, Berkshire, Hampshire